 Rear-end collisions are far too frequent in California, and the injuries suffered in these crashes cost millions of dollars each year in medical and rehabilitation expenses.
-If you are injured by a negligent driver in a rear-end crash, speak at once with a Fresno personal injury attorney.
+If you are injured by a negligent driver in a rear-end crash, speak at once with a Fresno car accident lawyer.

 Unfortunately, rear-end accidents are not at all unusual or rare.
 More than a million rear-end crashes happen every year in the United States, resulting in over 1,500 fatalities and approximately 500,000 reported injuries.